keshav205/React-site/README.md

 ## About The Project

 Hello!
-My name is Kesgav and this is my college society website .I’m a Front-End Developer located in India and i have a serious passion for UI effects, animations and creating intuitive, dynamic user experiences.
+My name is Keshav and this is my college society website .I’m a Front-End Developer located in India and i have a serious passion for UI effects, animations and creating intuitive, dynamic user experiences.

 # Portfolio